Kotti/kotti_user_manual/docs/example/example.rst

 We will now add a new "About" page for our fruit stand website.
 We want to add the "About" page as a top-level document -- from the "root" of the website.
 We get ready to add the "About" page by clicking on the name of the website at upper left ("Fruit Stand on Main").
-Then we are ready to click the "Add" choice on the editor bar to add a Document:
+You can think of this as "going home" on the website, if you are used to this terminology and common navigation -- click the name of the website to go to its "main" or "home" page.
+Now we are ready to click the "Add" choice on the editor bar to add a Document:

 ..
 Image:: ../images/add_about_actions_menu.png